 Project stages and timeframes

-During 2020, we have been undertaking site investigation and analysis, detailed design development and approvals.
+During 2020, site investigation and analysis, detailed design development and approvals were undertaken.

 Community engagement and visitor updates

-We will keep visitors and the community informed of the progress of this project through regular updates on this webpage and onsite signage.
+We will keep visitors and the community informed of the progress of these upgrades through regular updates on this webpage and onsite signage.